bsmith89/midas2-wiki/Home.md

 [Prokka](https://github.com/tseemann/prokka), and the annotated genes were kept under the directory of `genes_annotations/<species>/<genome>`.
-The rep-genome databases for the SNPs module analysis only included the gene annotations and sequences for the **representative genomes**, as specified in the TOC.
+The rep-genome databases for the SNPs module analysis only included the gene annotations and sequences for the representative genomes, as specified in the TOC.

 ```
 gene_annotations/100001/genome2/genome2.fna.lz4